yutingkevinlai/phasespace/README.md

 # phasespace
 This is the project that integrates PhaseSpace motion capture with LabVIEW applications.

+## Pre-operation
+* Turn on all computers and machines.
+* Wait for at least one minute so that the machines are all initialized.
+* The whole project is located under Documents/Github/phasespace

 ## Required modules
 * PSP (PhaseSpace Project):